leuty/icon-model/README.md

 # Quick Start

-The [Quick Start](./doc/Quick_Start.md) provides technical details on how to build the model, as well as the description of basic steps required to run it.
+The [Quick Start](./doc/Quick_Start.md) provides technical details on how ICON is structured, and how to configure, build and run it.

 # Contributing